-Increase Your Stature as Leader—Past, Present, and Future
+Increase Your Stature as a Leader—Past, Present, and Future

 Whether you lead from the C-suite or in a daily team stand-up, your people look to you for the information they need to do their jobs, recognition for the work they’ve done, and a clear vision of the path to achievement.
 When there is not enough communication, or worse, a disconnect between what you’re saying as a leader and what they are hearing, your leadership stature gets diminished.
 That is unfortunate for you, but the real cost is its effect on company performance.
 And yet this kind of poor communication is highly common.